Jocelyn Bioh: Production history

 School Girls; Or, the African Mean Girls Play featured in the MCC PlayLab Series at the Lucille Lortel Theater (November 2017), directed by Tony Award-winning, Rebecca Taichman.
 The play is set in a boarding school and is centered upon two students, the school's "Queen bee" Paulina and a new student, Ericka.
 The two come to odds when a pageant recruiter for the Miss Universe pageant takes an interest in Ericka over Paulina, who endeavors to win the crown for herself.
 Taichman said the play "smashes up this real comic point of view with profound sadness and anger.
-But it’s lifted through this comic impulse.
+But it's lifted through this comic impulse.
 Always."

-The play was presented in May and June 2022 at the Arden Theatre Company in Philadelphia, Pa.
+The play was presented in May and June 2022 at the Arden Theatre Company in Philadelphia, Pennsylvania.